bilalaleem5/Extracting-and-Processing-Timetable-Data-from-Excel/README.md

 8. Author
-This script was created by [Your Name].
+This script was created by Bilal Aleem.
 For any questions or support, please contact bilal.aleem2406@gmail.com or 03333332460